 Victim Support East Midlands helps all victims and witnesses of crime.
 They are an independent charity.
 Tel: 0300 303 1947.

-Sexual Abuse and Incest Line (SAIL) is a registered charity run by women for women.
-Based in Chesterfield, they offer free specialist counselling support for people aged over 18 in Derbyshire who have experienced childhood abuse.
-They are funded to support women who live in the Chesterfield, Bolsover, North East Derbyshire, High Peak and North Derbyshire Dales areas.
-Tel: 01246 559889.
+Sexual Abuse and Incest Line (SAIL) is a registered charity run for survivors of sexual abuse and incest.
+Based in Chesterfield, they offer free specialist counselling support for people aged over 18 in Derbyshire who have experienced childhood sexual abuse or incest. email: email@example.com

 You may also like to find out how we make sure children are protected